 After 12 years the charges expire and so are no longer due to be paid.
 If there was an NPPR charge on a property for 2009, it expired on 1 August 2021.
 Charges for the years 2010–2013 expire on 1 April.
 An NPPR charge for 2010, for example, expired on 1 April 2022 and the charge for 2013 will expire on 1 April 2025.
 For more information see nppr.ie.

 Social welfare overpayments

-In general, if you have received money from the Department of Social Protection that you should not have received, you must repay it. .
-This is the case whether the overpayment was a result of fraud or through a mistake by you or by the Department.
+If you get money from the Department of Social Protection that you should not have, you must repay it.
+This is the case whether the overpayment was because of:

 If a parent, spouse or civil partner falls behind with maintenance payments due under a maintenance order, you can apply to the court for an attachment of earnings order.
-If the person is in employment or on a private pension their employer will deduct the maintenance amount from their wage or salary.
+If the person is in employment, their employer will deduct the maintenance amount from their wage or salary.
 If the person is self-employed, you can apply for an enforcement order.

 If the person lives abroad, you can contact the Central Authority for Maintenance Recovery.
 You will need to provide the person’s address.

 Read more in our document on Maintenance orders and agreements.

 Local authority arrears